bhuiyan-chafi/sdn-docker/readme.md

 ![docker-build](/images/iperf-client.png)

-It also works with the bandwidth limiting, give it a try!
+It also works with limited bandwidth, give it a try!

 That's all from me, :) I hope this repo helps.
-The next step is to build another pipeline for bazel, maven which I still don't I would be able to accomplish or no!
+The next step is to build another container for bazel and maven which I still don't I would be able to accomplish or no!
 But, I am very hopeful.
 Happy Networking!